adambard/learnxinyminutes-docs/swift.html.markdown

     // assumes there will be no error thrown, otherwise a runtime exception is raised let _ = try! fakeFetch(value: 7)

-    // if an error is thrown, then it proceeds, but if the value is nil
+    // if an error is thrown, then it proceeds, but the value is nil
     // it also wraps every return value in an optional, even if its already optional let _ = try? fakeFetch(value: 7)